-When I saw a neighbor ripping up their decking (knowing it was Trex composite boards) I contacted them.
-I knew the contractor would just chuck them into the landfill.
-I ran over after getting an agreement that I would move them over to my driveway for the contractor.
+When I saw a neighbor ripping up their perfectly fine decking (knowing it was Trex composite boards) I contacted them.
+I knew the contractor would just chuck them into the landfill!
+So I ran over after getting an agreement that I would move them over to my driveway for the contractor.
 As I inspected them they were in decent shape.
 Of course they had screws and some nails in them, but that can easily be removed.
-It looked like we could indeed save them from the landfill and use them at our house or find someone else that could use them.
+It looked like we could save them from the landfill and use them at our house or find someone else that could use them.

 Once I had the pile, I contemplated what to do with them.
 I had a couple of ideas, like outlining a walking path in the woods.
-I figured-out based on research it was not a good idea.
+However, I figured-out based on research it was not a good idea.
 You see Trex boards don’t do well connected to ground.
-They start to breakdown quickly.
-So then I thought, we have many staircases around our house.
+They start breaking down quickly.
+My next thought, we have many staircases around our house.
 However, I took measurements of the staircase and came to realize we did not have enough material.
-I then researched the option to buy similar Trex boards to match the rest of the walkway.
-Yet another closed door, Trex had stopped making these boards several years ago.
+I then researched the option to buy similar Trex boards to match.
+Yet another closed door.
+Trex had stopped making these boards several years ago.

 The Trex Company created the composite decking category and revolutionized the industry.
 Trex decking is available in beautiful, natural colors.
 Trex is one of the leading brands of composite decking and trim products.
 Today there are many alternatives, however their quality could be in question.
 In the end, there is only one genuine Trex.
 All covered by Trex’s 25-Year Limited Residential Fade & Stain Warranty.
 You can find composite decking at your local hardware store or places like Lowes and HomeDepot.